-Cash and cash equivalents consist of cash, checking accounts, money market accounts, temporary investments and certificates of deposit with maturities of three months or less when purchased.
-As of March 31, 2023 (Successor), the Company had cash equivalents of approximately \$2,000 thousand of certificates of deposit held by a number of banks limited to \$250 thousand per bank with a duration of 90 days or less and at December 31, 2022 (Predecessor) the Company had no cash equivalents.
+Cash and cash equivalents consist of cash, checking accounts, money market accounts and temporary investments with maturities of three months or less when purchased.
+As of December 31, 2022 and 2021, the Company had no cash equivalents.

 Accounts Receivable, net and Allowance for Credit Losses